vsummet/cms230notes/labs/lab-gdb.md

 execute that line and go to the next one with the command `next` (or the shortcut `n`).
 ```
 (gdb) next
-5           int b = 0;
+5           b = 0;
 (gdb)
 ```
 Well, duh.
-We set b to 0.
+We set b to 0 and overwrote the parameter value we should have used.

 We can allow the program to resume execution with the `continue` command (shortcut `c`).
 Continue causes the program to run until it encounters another breakpoint or it ends (crashes).
 As we expect, our program ends with a crash:
 ```